Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Noise Models

-We notice also that, as in the case of the dephasing channel $\Delta_{\kappa}$, also ${\cal D}_\lambda$ is $n$-covariant so that we can always restrict the optimization in Eq.~(\ref{def:ergo_nusi}) to pure vectors of the form of the one in Eq.~(\ref{optimalpure}).
-As shown in App.~\ref{ENERGYDEP} this implies that, in the case of a QB with a single q-cell element ($n=1$), irrespective of the dimensionality of the model, the maximum output ergotropy is given by the following expression
+We notice also that, as in the case of the dephasing channel $\Delta_{\kappa}$, also ${\cal D}_\lambda$ is $n$-covariant so that we can always restrict the optimization in Eq.~(\ref{def:ergon}) to pure vectors of the form of the one in Eq.~(\ref{optimalpure}).
+As shown in App.~\ref{ENERGYDEP} this implies that, in the case of a quantum battery with a single q-cell ($n=1$), irrespective of the dimensionality of the model, the maximum output ergotropy at energy less or equal than $E$ is attained by pure states with average energy $E$, so it is given by